 - Honey Trap: Sayama uses herself as such, to trap Ebara and then kill him.
 She invites him to her and Maeda's room, spikes his drink, dresses him up as the Night Baron and throws him off the balcony.

 - Impaled with Extreme Prejudice: Ebara's lifeless body is found impaled on a statue.
 Aaaaaugh!.

 - Love Martyr: Maeda, as bitterly lampshaded by Sayama herself.

 - Looks Like Cesare: Konnou the banker, a very tall and pale man with dark hair and Stoic Spectacles.

-- MacGuffin: There's a diskette to be won by the people in the tour, containing a nasty computer virus that is called the Night Baron.
-Its creator was Sayama's brother, but Ebara stole it and ruined his career, which drove him to kill himself.
-Ebara tried to sell it to his ex-wife, Kamijou, but she saw right through him and stopped its distribution.
+- MacGuffin: There's a diskette to be won by the people in the tour, containing a nasty and completely unblockable computer virus that is called the Night Baron.

 - Obfuscating Stupidity: Old man Kaneshiro was not blind.

-- Taking the Heat: Maeda is willing to divert attention to himself and be send to jail, rather than letting Sayama be punished.
+- Taking the Heat: Maeda is willing to divert attention to himself and being sent to jail, rather than letting Sayama be punished.

-- Evil Stepmother: Subverted as Yoko treated Tomoaki like her own son.
-Before her death, Chiaki ask Yoko to look after Tomoaki for her.
+- Wicked Stepmother: Subverted as Yoko treated Tomoaki like her own son.
+Before her death, Chiaki asked Yoko to look after Tomoaki for her.